FAQ & Reports

 Olam has ceased usage of Paraquat since 2012.
 Olam has also committed to use WHO 1A & 1B class pesticides only in exceptional circumstances where no alternatives are available.

-Since we first started developing plantation in 2011/2012 Olam has committed to no use of fire during new plantings and replanting.
+Since we first started developing plantation in 2011/2012 Olam has committed to a zero burning policy and new plantings and replanting.

 As stipulated in the Sustainable Palm Oil Policy, this applies to our third party suppliers.

 Since 2014 we have conducted supply chain mapping of our Palm Oil suppliers, which includes tracing back supplies to the mills, to gain full awareness of their supply base.
 Olam will take the steps below to ensure that we meet our 2020 sustainability targets.
-Please click here for our interim Progress Report [add link]
+Please see our Palm dashboard for the latest update.

 For our processing facilities in UK, Mozambique and trading business, Olam is sourcing directly from 14 major suppliers.
 Our own mill and refineries in Gabon is sourced from our own plantations and fully traceable back to origin.

-Since we embark in our supply chain mapping, we understand complexity of tracing back supplies to the mills and their supply base, specifically for palm derivatives, one direct supplier could connect to hundreds of third party suppliers.
+Since we embarked on our supply chain mapping, we understand the complexity of tracing back supplies to the mills and their supply base, specifically for palm derivatives – one direct supplier could connect to hundreds of third party suppliers.

-Since we made our end-to-end sustainable supply chain commitment and traceability road map in June 2015, we have made progress in different areas.
-See our First Progress Report on Sustainable Supply Chain and Traceability.
+Since we made our end-to-end sustainable supply chain commitment and traceability road map in June 2015, we have made progress in different areas, including traceability and third party risk assessment.
+See our Palm dashboard for the latest update.

 All suppliers of palm oil and derivatives to Olam have already signed the Olam Supplier Code and/or have established a sustainable palm oil policy that includes commitment on supply chain traceability.
 This means that all of the palm oil we trade and use comes from suppliers who are committed to ensuring that their suppliers conform to the Code which covers environmental and labour issues.